witnessmenow/ESP32-Cheap-Yellow-Display/3dModels/Markus_CYD_Simple_Case/readme.md

 - Front does not interfere witht he touch display
 And last not lease: stable housing that actually fits - I did some test prints to ensure that no rework is needed to fit the CYD into the housing

+The design is based on Leo Ruiz' housing : https://www.thingiverse.com/thing:5990927, but completely redone in Fusion 360 Fusion 360 File is included

 ### Printing Details

 - Housing has been tested on Ender3 S1